Link Search Menu Expand Document

 Use this procedure to configure the base features of the gateway.
 The base features include the hostname, VLAN IP addresses, and the System IP address.

-Step 2 On the left menu, select Devices on menu bar, then select Gateways.
+Step 2 Select the Gateways tab.
+On the left menu, select the Devices tab.

 Step 3 Select a new gateway from the list.